You Don't Have to Show Up Perfectly to Begin Again

 That it's earned.
 That we'll slow down after the list gets shorter, after things settle, after we've done enough.

-But the body doesn't wait for after.
+The body has its own timeline.
+It doesn't wait for after.

 When life gets loud, something in us contracts.
 The shoulders tighten.
 The breath gets shallow.
 The nervous system, wise and watchful, starts sending signals we've learned to override.

 Sometimes the most regulated thing you can do is simply stop.
+Something quieter underneath is asking for your attention.
+That's worth listening to.

 Beginning again doesn't require a grand reentrance.
 It just requires one small, honest step back toward what feels true.